ut-iis/PAL/README.md

 # PAL
 Pereference/Ranking Aggregation Library

+All ideas and contributions are welcome.If you have any suggestion you can contanct Pooya Moradi (po.moradi -at- ut.ac.ir) or Hamed Zamani (hamedzamani -at- acm.org).
+Please let us know if you found any problems/bugs in the code.

 ## About
 PAL is a ranking aggregation Ruby library developed in [Intelligent Information Systems Labratory](http://ece.ut.ac.ir/en/lab/intelligent-information-system-lab) of [School of ECE](http://ece.ut.ac.ir/) at [University of Tehran](http://ut.ac.ir/en/).